gitter-badger/carbon-neutrality-project/readme.md

 1. Edit the new `Vagrantfile` to set the IP address and project name.

+1. Edit the `Gemfile` to pick your styling framework.
+Comment out Bootstrap (default) and uncomment the Foundation block to use Foundation instead.

-1. Start up your vagrant machine and let it provision services.  _NOTE_: This may take some time to complete
+1. Start up your vagrant machine and let it provision services.  _NOTE_: This will typically take between 4 and 30 minutes depending on network connection and internal storage read/write speed.

         $ vagrant up

-1. After the 'vagrant up' finished, ssh into your Vagrant instance
+1. After the 'vagrant up' finishes, ssh into your Vagrant instance.

         $ vagrant ssh

-1. Run Bundle Install in your /vagrant directory to install gems
+1. Run Bundle Install in your /vagrant directory to install gems.

         $ bundle install